t0-ot/HoloCure-MouseSupport/README.md

 **:warning:Disclaimer: If your version of HoloCure is newer than the mods, the game *will revert to an older version of the game.***

+> Update: Sadly as of now I have no time to focus on this mod, I'm sorry.
+But forks are welcomed.

 ## Features :sparkles:

 - Mouse support on all menus that the keyboard can interact with!